 Am I eligible for a Medicare rebate/bulk-billing?*

 As of 1 September 2018, eligible people in rural and remote areas of Australia can access all of their Better Access sessions via videoconference.
 To determine whether you are eligible, read more here.
 If you think you may be eligible, please discuss this with Adriana prior to your first appointment.

-*If you live nearby the Frankston area (or are willing to travel), you may prefer to see Adriana in person at Frankston Psychology & Hypnotherapy.
-Bulk-billing is available for face-to-face sessions.
+*If you live near the Mornington Peninsula (or are willing to travel), you may prefer to see Adriana in person.
+Bulk-billing is available for a limited number of face-to-face sessions.
 Make an appointment here.

 Please complete this form to register your interest in the Diabetes e-Psychology Service.
 Once you have completed this form, Adriana will contact you by phone to arrange an appointment.
 Please allow two business days to receive a response.